 - Patella luxation repairs

 Scope procedures can be performed on the digestive tract, soft tissue, or joints and provide a less-invasive option for surgery.
 Scope procedures involve the use of a small flexible or rigid scope that is inserted into body cavities or small surgical incisions.
 The scope has a tiny camera on the tip which allows your veterinary surgeon to perform the surgery to an even higher degree of precision.
 Additionally, it significantly reduces your pet’s recovery by decreasing the risks of bleeding, swelling, infection, and more.

 Different scope procedures have different names and some of the common ones we perform include:

-- Endoscopy - which involves a long flexible tube down the throat and into the esophagus, stomach, and intestine.
+This involves a long flexible scope down the throat and into the esophagus, stomach, and intestine.
 This procedure is valuable for seeing the stomach, and can also be used to retrieve objects pets have eaten

-- Colonoscopy - this involves a flexible tube used to view your pet's colon and parts of the intestine.
+This involves a flexible scope used to view your pet's colon and parts of the intestine.

-- Laparoscopy – which refers to a rigid tube inserted into a small incision in the abdomen for abdominal surgery, including spays for females
+This refers to a rigid scope inserted into a small incision in the abdomen for abdominal surgery, including spays for females

-- Arthroscopy – which also uses a rigid tube inserted into small incisions for joint surgeries, including many of our common orthopedic procedures
+This also uses a rigid scope inserted into small incisions for joint surgeries, including many of our common orthopedic procedure